NIST and CERN and Fundamental Units and Measures

 Seel also https://soundquality.org/2023/06/time-mirrors-experiments-at-the-north-pole-mr-mythos/

 Disturbingly, NIST (formerly National Bureau of Standards) has been busy busy redefining fundamental units of physics and measure.
 The meter is no longer a stick that can be measured, the pound no longer a physical weight, the second no longer the swing of a pendulum; instead, everything is being made relative, circularly-referencing the number of vibrations of Cesium-137 atoms, thus removing verity of fundamental units from direct human perception.
-Do you have the means to measure the number of Cesium-137 atomic vibrations?
-Do you even understand the physics and mathematical equations in their theoretical soup?
-Beware; potential for beguilment is rifer now than ever (yes, a new word).
-Note also the mockery of how the “Theory of Relativity” arrogantly defines a theoretical absolute.
+How few have means to measure the number of Cesium-137 atomic vibrations?
+Who even understands the physics and mathematical equations in the now theoretical soup?
+A kilogram weight, a meter stick, a pendulum of certain length – those are all human-accessible.
+Beware potential for beguilement.
+Our standard units of weight and measure can now be whatever their machines and equations claim.
+Note also the mockery of how the “Theory of Relativity” defines a theoretical absolute.

 https://duckduckgo.com/?q=nist+redefining+base+units